New: Accurate captions in any language + YouTube auto-import — See plans →

 Podcast-to-clips FAQ

-What is the best podcast clip length? +
+What is the best length for a podcast clip? +

 Can audio-only podcasts become social clips? +

 Yes.
-Audio-first clips can still work with strong captions, title framing, and simple motion design.
+Audio-first clips can still work with accurate captions in any language, title framing, waveform visuals, cover art, and simple motion design.
+The thought has to be strong because the words carry more of the experience.

 How many clips can one episode create? +